Home

 checkGitClean

-To prevent accidental deploys, my scripts use checkGitClean and refuse to deploy if there are un-commited changes to working directory:
+To prevent accidental deploys, my scripts use checkGitClean and refuse to deploy if there are un-commited changes:

 var (